btroncone/learn-rxjs/operators/combination/zip.md

 #### signature: `zip(observables: *): Observable`

-### Description

-###### TL;DR: After all observables emit, emit values as an array
+## After all observables emit, emit values as an array

-The **zip** operator will subscribe to all inner observables, waiting for each to emit a value.
-Once this occurs, all values with the corresponding index will be emitted.
-This will continue until at least one inner observable completes.

 ---